Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: The interior transmission eigenvalue problem

-\begin{remark} One can show that the ITP is equivalent to a linear eigenvalue problem of the form $\mathcal{L}u=\frac{1}{\kappa^2}u$, where $u\in [H^2_0(D)]^2$ is related to the ITP eigenfunction pair $(v,w)$ and $\mathcal{L}$ is an $n$-dependent, non-selfadjoint compact operator \cite{bookcakoni2022}.
-This alternative formulation is useful to deduce spectral properties of the problem: using standard spectral arguments, one can conclude that the ITP spectrum is countable and has no finite accumulation points.
-This, in combination with the operator's non-selfadjointness, justifies studying ITPs in the complex field. \end{remark}
+\begin{remark} One can show that, for Lipschitz domains $D$, the ITP is also equivalent to a linear eigenvalue problem of the form $\mathcal{L}u=\kappa^{-2}u$, where $u\in[H^2(D,\mathbb{C})]^2$ and $\mathcal{L}$ is an $n$-dependent, non-selfadjoint compact operator \cite{bookcakoni2022}.
+This alternative formulation is useful to deduce spectral properties of the problem: using standard arguments, one can conclude that the ITP spectrum is countable and has no finite accumulation points.
+This, in combination with the operator's non-selfadjointness, justifies looking for complex ITEs. \end{remark}

-We note that, due to the realness of the ITP, ITEs with nonzero imaginary parts must come in complex conjugate pairs.
-For radially stratified media, which are of interest in this paper, existence of complex-valued ITEs was proven under quite general assumptions in \cite{leung2017existence}.
-For general domains, only the existence of real-valued ITEs has been proven so far in \cite{cakoni2009existence, Cakon2010}.
-Furthermore, it is known that ITEs may exist only in certain regions of the complex plane \cite{cakoni2010interior}.
+For radially stratified media, which are of interest in \cref{sec:disk,sec:annulus}, existence of \emph{non-real} ITEs was proven under quite general assumptions in \cite{leung2017existence}.
+For general domains and refractive indices, only the existence of \emph{real} ITEs has been proven so far in \cite{cakoni2009existence, Cakon2010}.

 As the simplest example, we recall the ITP on the unit disk with homogeneous refractive index, which allows for closed-form expressions of its eigenfunctions and was also the subject of in-depth analysis in \cite{PieKle24}.
-Further examples are presented in \cref{sec:annulus}.